diderote/LSF-RNAseq/README.md

 14. Heatmap of significantly differentially expressed genes using regularized log2 expresion counts.
 15. GO and KEGG enrichment of DE genes
 16. GSEA using ranked gene lists from DESeq2
-17. Overlap of differentially expressed genes from different tests with scaled venn-diagram and GO/KEGG enrichment of overlaps.
+17. Overlap of differentially expressed genes from different tests with scaled venn-diagram and GO/KEGG enrichment of overlaps.  p-value of the overlap is determined using a hypergeometric test with all expressed genes in the the comparison samples as background.

 Option Details:
 * Restart: (yes/no) Whether to restart from the beginninng or check for an incomplete pipeline and pickup from last completed step.